pattonsgirl/CEG2410/Projects/Project4-ITPlan/README.md

 This project may be completed in substitution of your final exam.

+In your course repository (`ceg2410s24-yourGitHubUsername`), create a document named `FINAL-ITPlan.md`.
+Use it to outline the information outlined below.

 ## Network Administration

 1. Determine the client organization's domain name.